jetsetwilly1/Drm.Documentation/readme.md

 ## Contribute

-Install the latest version of DocFX on your machine and run the following command to run it locally from your machine.
+Install the latest version of DocFX on your machine and execute the following command to run it locally on your machine.

 ```
 docfx.exe "<Absolute path>\Drm.Documentation\Drm.Documentation\docfx.json" --serve
 ```

+Once the site is compiled you can access it via http://localhost:8080

 Create a branch, make your changes, once the PR is approved an action will be triggered and the documentation updated.

 ## About DRM Templates